eduardapontel/restaurant-api/README.md

 |-------:|-------------|------------------------|
 | GET    | `/tables`   | List tables            |

-> Table creation is handled manually in the database or via the `seeds/tables.ts` file.
+> Table creation and deletion are handled manually in the database or via the `seeds/tables.ts` file, as the tables are meant to be fixed.

 ### Table Sessions
 | Method | Endpoint                   | Description                     |